prajwal-choudhari-comprinno/tevico-community/README.md

 ### `install`: Install framework entities from remote repos

-The `install` command helps you to install all dependent platforms, scans, compliance and communication channels.
+The `install` command helps you to install all dependent platforms, scans, profiles and channels.

 ```bash
 tevico install <ENTITY>